 - Seminars or workshops on conservation technology topics, usually in conjunction with other conservation groups, such as Australia ICOMOS, DOCOMOMO Australia, National Trusts, Heritage Victoria, Heritage Branch / NSW Dept of Planning, Historic Houses Trust of NSW.

 - Informal talks by local and visiting conservation practitioners.

 - Support for capacity building training in the World Heritage listed Georgetown, Malaysia.

-Membership of the APT Australasia Chapter is automatic for all members of APT International who reside in Australia, New Zealand, Asia or the Pacific.
+Membership of the APT Australasia Chapter is automatic for all members of APT International who reside in Australia, New Zealand, East Asia or the Western Pacific.
 There are no additional membership fees.

 Contact us by email

 Very nice site and I am excited to see all the activity in Australia.
 I hope to come visit in the next year.
 Keep up the good work and I will check in regularly to see what is going on in your part of the world!